SouZe-San/WebNews/README.md

 Welcome to my awesome project!
 This is a project I Re-created to demonstrate my skills and creativity as a developer.

-This is a simple looking page where you can get all type of daily news.
+This is a simple-looking page where you can get all types of daily news.
 I have used News API to get the news.
-I have used React and Tailwind css for the front-end and Node.js for the back-end.
+I have used React and Tailwind CSS for the front end and Node.js for the back end.

 ## _Features_

 1. Style Looking Page
-2. Get all Type of Daily News Here
+2. Get all Types of Daily News Here

 ## _Technologies Used_

-- Front-end: React, Tailwind css, scss,  gsap
+- Front-end: React, Tailwind CSS, SCSS,  GSAP
 - APIs: News API

 ## _**Getting Started**_